 The basic rule of thumb here is that as long as you are using dog safe ingredient (no garlic or onion) and cook the salmon to an internal temperature of 145 degrees, then you cook salmon for dogs mostly like you cook salmon for humans.

 Typically, you won’t use as many spices, but other than that they methods are quite similar.

 TIP: Any time you are making homemade dog food, check the recipe with your vet.
-Vets will often recommend a nutritional dog supplement to make sure your pup is getting enough vitamins and minerals as well as other nutrients.
+Vets will often recommend a nutritional dog supplement (like these from Amazon) to make sure your pup is getting enough vitamins and minerals as well as other nutrients.